TORONTO — The Ottawa Redblacks felt like it was just a matter of time before they removed the zero from the left side of the CFL standings column.

 “We’re happy to get a win and happy to survive for 24 hours and enjoy it.”

 Ottawa receiver Jaelon Acklin had a touchdown reception and led his team with 144 receiving yards.
-Caleb Evans, who has assumed starting quarterback duties since Jemiah Masoli went down earlier in the season with a leg injury, completed 24 of 29 passing attempts, threw for 286 yards, and had two touchdowns.
+Caleb Evans, who has assumed starting quarterback duties since Jemiah Masoli went down earlier in the season with a leg injury, completed 24 of 29 passing attempts and threw for 286 yards and had two touchdowns.

 The Redblacks improved to one win and six losses and find themselves back in the hunt for a playoff berth in a meagre CFL East Division.

 “It feels like we got a monkey off our back because we were so close.
 I think five of those games came down to the last few minutes,” Acklin said.